-The purpose of the curriculum designed and delivered by the Division of Language and Literature is to assist students in developing skills in critical thinking and informative, analytical and creative written communication; to introduce students to significant works of literature reflecting the history of Western culture; to assist students in analyzing the nature and diversity of human expressions of culture; to assist students in developing an appreciation for the aesthetic, ethical and legal imperatives associated with written communication; to assist students in understanding the nature and structure of language; and to assist students in integrating Christian faith and knowledge.
+The purpose of the curriculum designed and delivered by the Division of Language and Literature is to assist students in developing skills in critical thinking and informative, analytical and creative written communication; to introduce students to significant works of literature reflecting the history of Western and non-Western culture; to assist students in analyzing the nature and diversity of human expressions of culture; to assist students in developing an appreciation for the aesthetic, ethical and legal imperatives associated with written communication; to assist students in understanding the nature and structure of language; and to assist students in integrating Christian faith and knowledge.

-Anne Hammond

-Chair, Division of Language and Literature Associate Professor of English/Journalism A.B., Morehead State University, 1967 M.S.E., Ouachita Baptist University, 1976 Joined the OBU faculty in 1986.
+Anne Hammond Chair, Division of Language and Literature Associate Professor of English

+A.B., Morehead State University, 1967 M.S.E., Ouachita Baptist University, 1976 Joined the OBU faculty in 1986.

-Faculty for Language and Literature Andrew Armond
+Faculty for Language and Literature

+Andrew Armond

-Assistant Professor of English B.A., Louisiana Tech University, 1999 M.A., Ph.D., Baylor University, 2002, 2006 Joined the OBU faculty in 2007.
+Assistant Professor of English B.A., Louisiana Tech University, 1999 M.A., Baylor University, 2002 Ph.D., Baylor University, 2006 Joined the OBU faculty in 2007.

+Carolyn Cole

-Carolyn Cole Crouch-Mathis Professor of Literature
+Crouch-Mathis Professor of Literature

-B.A., Mississippi College, 1965 M.A., Ph.D., University of Southwestern Louisiana, 1981, 1984 Joined the OBU faculty in 1987.
+B.A., Mississippi College, 1965M.A., University of Southwestern Louisiana, 1981Ph.D., University of Southwestern Louisiana, 1984Joined the OBU faculty in 1987.